njgrid/store-application/docs/api-endpoints.md

 # API Endpoints – Store Application

-This document lists all the available REST API endpoints for the Store Application, grouped by functionality.
+This document lists all the REST API endpoints for the Store Application.

 ---

-## ✅ User Authentication
+## User Authentication

 ### 1. Register a new user

 **POST** `/api/register`

 **Request Body**: